 Fill out the form below to receive info about our career training programs.

-Getting money for your education is going to take vigilance and determination.
-Your best chance of nailing down a scholarship or grant is to stay on top of new opportunities.
-Apply frequently and keep track of the deadlines, wins and losses on a spreadsheet.
+Earning scholarship money for your education is going to take vigilance and determination.
+Your best chance of getting a scholarship or grant is to stay on top of new opportunities.
+Apply frequently and stay organized by tracking deadlines, applications, and requirements on a spreadsheet.
+This will help keep you on top of your goals and improve your chances of success.

 Scholarships with easy, fast applications and straightforward guidelines should be at the top of your list.
-There’s nothing wrong with trying for the big scholarships, but hedge your bets by also applying for scholarships with lower award amounts, less competition and easy applications.
-[3]
+There’s nothing wrong with trying for the big scholarships, but balancing your efforts by also applying for scholarships with lower award amounts and easy applications can be just as effective.
+Keep in mind, the higher the monetary award, the more applicants you’ll be competing against.
+Applying to various types of scholarships can help increase your chances of securing more financial aid overall.

 Sources